-Granholm reported to be Energy Secretary nominee
+Biden to name Granholm as energy secretary

 “The name of the game is to figure out how to rapidly develop and deploy these technologies so the United States can continue to lead in the global clean energy technology race, create new economic opportunity, and address climate change.
 DOE will need to not only do what it’s good at — research and development — but it will need to become much better and pushing technologies into the market more quickly.”

-In addition, she said, “it’s going to be very important” that Granholm “works with John F. Kerry, the new special envoy on climate change, and whoever the domestic counterpart will be to that position in the White House.”
+In addition, she said, “it’s going to be very important” that Granholm “works with John Kerry, the new special envoy on climate change, and whoever the domestic counterpart will be to that position in the White House.”

 The Energy Department is “an essential agency for reaching climate goals,” said Samantha Gross, an energy expert at the Brookings Institution.
 Especially important, she said, is the research section set up under Obama by Majumdar, called ARPA-E, or Advanced Research Projects Agency — Energy.